 Tiles extracted from the same WSI may not be equally informative; for example, if the goal is the detection of mitotic activity on H&E slides, tiles with no nuclei are of little interest.
 The ScoreTiler extractor ranks the tiles with respect to a scoring function, described in the scorer module.
 In particular, the ScoreTiler class extends the GridTiler extractor by sorting the extracted tiles in a decreasing order, based on the computed score.
 Notably, the ScoreTiler is agnostic to the scoring function adopted, thus a custom function can be implemented provided that it inputs a Tile object and outputs a number.
-The additional parameter n{tiles} controls the number of highest-ranked tiles to save; if $n{tiles} = 0$ all the tiles are kept.
-Similarly to the GridTiler extraction process, calling the extract method on the ScoreTiler instance will automatically (i) find the largest tissue area in the WSI; (ii) generate all the tiles according to the grid structure; (iii) retain all the tiles with enough tissue if the attribute check_tissue was set to True, all the generated tiles otherwise; (iv) sort the tiles in a decreasing order according to the scoring function defined in the scorer parameter; (v) save only the highest-ranked n{tiles} tiles, if $n{tiles} > 0$; (vi) write a summary of the saved tiles and their scores in a CSV file, if the report_path is specified in the extract method.
+The additional parameter n_tiles controls the number of highest-ranked tiles to save; if n_tiles =0 all the tiles are kept.
+Similarly to the GridTiler extraction process, calling the extract method on the ScoreTiler instance will automatically (i) find the largest tissue area in the WSI; (ii) generate all the tiles according to the grid structure; (iii) retain all the tiles in a decreasing order according to the scoring function defined in the scorer parameter; (v) save only the highest-ranked n_tiles tiles, if n_tiles>0; (vi) write a summary of the saved tiles and their scores in a CSV file, if the report_path is specified in the extract method.
 The summary reports for each tile t: (i) the tile filename; (ii) its raw score s_t ; (iii) the normalized score, scaled in the interval [0,1], computed as:

-$$\hat{s}t = \frac{s_t - \min{s \in S}(s)}{\max{s \in S}(s) - \min{s \in S}(s)}$$ where S is the set of the raw scores of all the extracted tiles.
+$$\hat{s}t = \frac{s_t - \min{s \in S}(s)}{\max{s \in S}(s) - \min{s \in S}(s)} ,$$ where S is the set of the raw scores of all the extracted tiles.